8 Takeaways From The Trump-Ukraine Scandal

 2. Trump and the White House are already trying to discredit the whistleblower.
 Expect more of that.

 The identity of the whistleblower is not known to the public.
-But acting Director of National Intelligence Joseph Maguire said that the whistleblower and the intelligence community's inspector general acted in "good faith."
+But acting Director of National Intelligence Joseph Maguire said the whistleblower and the intelligence community's inspector general acted in "good faith."
 "I have every reason to believe that they have done everything by the book and followed the law," he said in a congressional hearing Thursday before the House Intelligence Committee.

-That's important to keep in mind, as Trump and those backing him aim to discredit the whistleblower.
+That's important to keep in mind as Trump and those backing him aim to discredit the whistleblower.
 Trump tweeted Friday that the whistleblower, who went through official channels, is "sounding more and more" like he or she "isn't a whistleblower at all."

 Sounding more and more like the so-called Whistleblower isn’t a Whistleblower at all.
 In addition, all second hand information that proved to be so inaccurate that there may not have even been somebody else, a leaker or spy, feeding it to him or her?
 A partisan operative?— Donald J. Trump (@realDonaldTrump) September 27, 2019